 Meet your donors where they are by making sure your campaign page automatically adjusts to any device.
 When your online campaign can be viewed across multiple platforms, donors will appreciate the intuitive experience, and you’ll start forging long-term relationships with them.

 Online Fundraising Idea #6: Text Messaging

+How often do you go out and see people checking their smartphones, even just for a split second?
+How often do you check yours?
 Phone usage has become intertwined with our day-to-day lives.
-Think about it: how often do you go out and see people checking their smartphones, even just for a split-second?
-How often do you check yours?
-Today, 96% of Americans own a cell phone, making this one of the most effective ways to reach your donors!
+Today, 97% of Americans own a cell phone.
+Because phones are almost always in our pockets, text messaging is one of the most effective and immediate ways to reach your donors.